Tara Hall: Tara Hall in the 19th century

 In 1844, Tara Hall was sold by McFaul to the Catholic Church for £1,000.
 The church used it as a Catholic boarding school for the next twelve years when the church failed to pay the mortgage and McFaul foreclosed and reoccupied the residence in 1856.
 McFaul lived at Tara Hall until his death in January 1864.

 In the late nineteenth century, Tara Hall hosted Masonic functions including the historic commemoration of the cornerstone of the new Wellington Lodge in 1889.

-Tara Hall Today
+Modern era

 Through the 20th and into the 21st centuries, Tara Hall has been well maintained and cared for and is largely intact in every detail as the elegant manor house it was in the 1830s.